vfong00/osu-java/README.md

 [V] Messed with cursor to give visual cues to being clicked <br/>
 [A] Less commits this time because spent a long time doing math to figure out the right angle coordinates to make the sldier display correctly at an angle given the start and end coordinates <br/>
 [A] Fixed a different bug with the ticks, made it a formula rather than set coordinates <br/>
+[A] Changed the way that ticks are scored for tilted sliders <br/>
+[A] Spent like hours doing trigonometry on paper trying to figure out the coordinates for tilted parallel 180 sliders <br />

 ### 6-2-19
 [V] so like food (that I technically helped make so my fault ig) made me real sick and I didn't commit anything.
 But I did the math on a piece of paper for a spinner.
 Yay psuedocode! <br/>
+[A] Continued with the slider display <br />
+[A] Did more math on paper for the slider <br />
+[A] Made a start screen<br />

 ### 6-3-19
 [V] Wrote spinner that spins with the cursor based on its angle change (and has a little decay/acceleration like in game) <br/>
 [V] Visually represented that spinning <br/>
+[A] Made a main menu with options but only tied it to the play button <br />
+[A] Changed the way the gradient looks so it's smoother <br />

 ### 6-4-19
 [V] Integrated score with spinners </br>
 [V] Made them spin better visually </br>
+[A] Made in-game controls like pause, restart and exit as buttons and key presses. <br />
+[A] Made the exit and help menu with icons and explanations for in-game controls <br />
+[A] Made the end-game window that displays the score and calculates the grade <br />